aweymo-ui/zotero_intro/content/2_starting.md

 Now visit the [downloads page](https://www.zotero.org/download/){:target="_blank" rel="noopener"} and select the desktop app icon on the left.
 On Windows, simply run the setup program Zotero provides.
 On a Mac the only step you need to do is to drag your .dmg file from the downloads folder into your applications folder before opening.
 If you happen to be on Linux, please reference [these setup instructions](https://www.zotero.org/support/installation){:target="_blank" rel="noopener"} provided by Zotero.

 Once you open the desktop application for the first time, go to your menu, select `Zotero` > `Settings` > `Sync` > `Link Account`, where you will be prompted to enter your username and password you just created.
 Once this is complete, close the settings pop-up and click the green circular arrow button on the top right of the application to test syncing.
-Considering you just created an account and have no items, this shouldn’t take long – ut as long as you don’t have a little red exclamation mark that appears at the end of the sync, you should be set up!
+Considering you just created an account and have no items, this shouldn’t take long – but as long as you don’t have a little red exclamation mark that appears at the end of the sync, you should be set up!

-{% include gallery-figure.html img="zot_02.gif" alt="Connecting Zotero desktop application to your web library and syncing" caption="Demonstration connecting Zotero desktop application to your web library and syncing" width="100%" %}
+{% include gallery-figure.html img="zot_02.gif" alt="Demonstration of how to connect the Zotero desktop application to your web library and sync" caption="Connecting Zotero desktop application to your web library and sync" width="100%" %}

 {% include alert.html text="Note: If you have multiple desktops and laptops that you would like to use with your Zotero account, this is no problem!
 There is no maximum number of “chairs” a user with a free account can access.
 Simply [download](https://www.zotero.org/download/) on the new device and enter your username and password again in the settings to sync between multiple devices. " color="light" align="right" %}